develohpanda/ytdl/README.md

+# ytdl

+A personal project to download from Youtube and upload into google play.
+Used sparingly for non-copyright material only. :)

 Works on Raspberry Pi Debbie with the default python 3.4.2

 Will only download tracks added to playlist since the first time the listen method ran